 Our evening flight from Barcelona got us to Tenerife South just after midnight.
 We took a metered taxi to Golf del Sur, and paid a very reasonable fare.

 We had a booking at the Grand Muthu Golf Plaza.
-Quite a good deal at €102 for 3 nights based on 2 sharing, excluding breakfast.
-However with a name like that I wouldn’t have been surprised if Samual L. Jackson had been there to greet us at reception.
+This was quite a good deal at €102 for 3 nights based on 2 sharing, excluding breakfast.

 Just around the corner from the hotel is a 24-hour mini-market where you can purchase most essentials.